Africa’s Largest Hydroelectric Dam in Ethiopia Nears Completion at 96.4%: Expected to Generate Over 5GW of Electricity Annually

 The construction of Africa’s largest hydroelectric dam, the Grand Ethiopian Renaissance Dam, is in its final phases.
 Situated on the Blue Nile River, the Grand Ethiopian Renaissance Dam (GERD) is a monumental testament to Ethiopia’s ambitions.
 It signifies the country’s desire to pursue modernization and economic development.
 Initiated in April 2011, it has taken 13 years for the project to enter its completion phase.
 Once completed, this colossal hydroelectric project will be Africa’s largest dam.
 Over the years, the estimated construction cost of the dam has accumulated up to $4 billion.
 At the start of 2024, the construction of the Grand Ethiopian Renaissance Dam (GERD) had reached a significant milestone.
-Work on the dam was at 94.6% of completion, signalling a new era for Ethiopia’s energy and infrastructure sector.
+Work on the dam was at 94.6% of completion, signaling a new era for Ethiopia’s energy and infrastructure sector.
 The dam also has insights into pushing the bounds of Africa’s advancement to build better and more durable infrastructure.

 Project Summary: